A Fast Confirmation Rule for the Ethereum Consensus Protocol: System Model

-We assume a network model in which honest validators have synchronized clocks and any message sent at time $t$ are received by time $\max(t, \GST)+\Delta$ where $\GST$ is known as the \emph{global stabilization time} and $\Delta$ represents the maximum message latency after $\GST$.
-As we detail in Section~\ref{sec:gasper}, $\Delta$ is assumed to have a well defined upper bound. \RSsimple{While do not know the value of $\GST$, it is assumed that any confirmation rule executor does.} \footnote{ We avoid labelling the netwrok model used in this work as either synchronous or partially synchronous as, compared to the classical definition of synchronous networks, we allow an initial period of asynchrony, and, compared to the classical definition of partially synchronous network model~\cite{DBLP:journals/jacm/DworkLS88}, we assume that both $\GST$ and $\Delta$ are known by anyone executing the Confirmation Rule.}
+Honest validators have synchronized clocks.
+Any message sent at time $t$ is received by all honest validators by time $\max(t, \GST)+\Delta$, where $\GST$ denotes the \emph{global stabilization time} and $\Delta$ the message delay bound.
+Both $\GST$ and $\Delta$ are assumed to be known to anyone executing the Confirmation Rule.
+The value of $\Delta$ is required to satisfy an upper bound imposed by the protocol's timing structure, as detailed in Section~\ref{sec:gasper}. \footnote{ Compared to the classical definition of synchronous networks, we allow an initial period of asynchrony before $\GST$.
+Compared to the classical definition of partially synchronous networks~\cite{DBLP:journals/jacm/DworkLS88}, we assume that both $\GST$ and $\Delta$ are known.}

-\paragraph{Gossiping.} We assume that any honest validator immediately gossip (\ie, broadcast) any message that they receive.
+\paragraph{Gossiping.} We assume that any honest validator immediately gossips (\ie, broadcasts) any message that it receives.

-\paragraph{View.} The view of a validator corresponds to the set of all the messages that the validator has received.
+\paragraph{View.} The \emph{view} of a validator is the set of all messages that the validator has received.
 More specifically, we use $\viewattime[time=t,val=v]$ to denote the set of all messages received by validator $v$ at time $t$.